 Hopefully this guide has given you a better understanding of HGH and what it can do for you.
-HGH, especially when used in conjunction with an AAS cycle, will produce some high-quality, lean mass gains.
-It can also be used in conjunction with igf-1 and insulin, which will be the topic of our comparative guide, that I will post as soon as I get it finished.
+HGH, especially when used in conjunction with an Anabolic Androgenic Steroids (AAS) cycle, will produce some high-quality, lean mass gains.
+It can also be used in conjunction with IGF-1 and insulin, which will be the topic of our comparative guide, that I will post as soon as I get it finished.

 Easily share your videos with everyone, public or private